Seirdy/seirdy.one/content/posts/website-best-practices.md

 If your OpenSSL (or equivalent) version is outdated or you don't want to download and run a shell script, SSL Labs' [SSL Server Test](https://www.ssllabs.com/ssltest/) should be equivalent to testssl.sh.
 Mozilla's [HTTP Observatory](https://observatory.mozilla.org/) offers a subset of Webbkoll's features and is a bit out of date, but it also gives a beginner-friendly score.
 Most sites should strive for at least a 50, but a score of 100 or even 120 shouldn't be too hard to reach.

 A false sense of security is far worse than transparent insecurity.
 Don't offer broken TLS ciphers, including TLS 1.0 and 1.1.
-Vintage computers can run TLS 1.2 implementations such as BearSSL surprisingly efficiently, leverage a TLS terminator, or they can use a plain unencrypted connection.
+Vintage computers can run TLS 1.2 implemen&shy;tations such as BearSSL surprisingly efficiently, leverage a TLS terminator, or they can use a plain unencrypted connection.
 A broken cipher suite is security theater.

 ### Scripts and the Content Security Policy